steipete/PSYouTubeExtractor/README.md

             NSLog(@"Failed to query mp4: %@", error);
         }];

-Note that PSYouTubeExtractor is *not* a NSOperation, as there's some craziness behind the scenes that need a RunLoop (and I didn't want to mess around with Runloops in NSOperation).
+Note that PSYouTubeExtractor is *not* a NSOperation, as there's some craziness behind the scenes that needs a RunLoop (and I don't wanna mess around with runloops in NSOperation).
 The class retains itself until either success or failure is called, or until you send cancel to it.
 The blocks are nullified afterwards, so don't worry about retain cycles.
 (You still have to worry about Xcode bit chin' about it.)

-### PSTouTubeView
+### PSYouTubeView

 Woohoo!
 That's where the awesomeness is.
 Just use this instead of your UIWebView and you're good.

     NSURL *youTubeURL = [NSURL URLWithString:@"http://www.youtube.com/watch?v=Vo0Cazxj_yc"];

-    PSYouTubeView *youTubeView = [[PSYouTubeView alloc] initWithYouTubeURL:youTubeURL frame:CGRectMake(0,0,200,200) showNativeFirst:YES];
+    PSYouTubeView *youTubeView = [[PSYouTubeView alloc] initWithYouTubeURL:youTubeURL
+                                                                     frame:CGRectMake(0,0,200,200)
+                                                           showNativeFirst:YES];
     [self.view addSubview:youTubeView];

 Note that you should set the correct frame right away.
 If we need to fallback to UIWebView, the YouTube plugin can't resize.
 (You can recreate it, but that would kill a running video).
 However, in most cases it should extract the mp4 successfully and you don't need to worry about that crap.